 A hole in a tooth can lead to a painful cavity.
 When you don’t practice good daily dental hygiene and see your dentist for professional cleanings on a regular basis, you may begin to develop a tiny hole in a tooth that eventually grows into a cavity.
 Save your health, time and money by taking care to prevent cavities.
-Broadway Family Dental in Brooklyn offers tooth cavity treatment to repair your smile.
+Broadway Family Dental located in Brooklyn, NY offers tooth cavity treatment to repair your smile.
 Decay, indirectly caused by food left between teeth, eats away at your enamel, creating a hole in a tooth.
 You can’t cure tooth decay, but you can prevent it with regular brushing, flossing and visits to your dentist.

 A cavity that’s caused by tooth decay is sometimes referred to as a hole in a tooth.
 A hole in one of your teeth also can by caused by:

 - Losing a previous filling

 - A cracked or broken tooth you got from an accident

 - Eating disorders such as bulimia and anorexia

 Most of the time, however, it’s a build-up of plaque that leads to first a tiny hole in a tooth and eventually to a larger hole in a tooth that causes you pain.
 Plaque is from bacteria in your mouth that leaves a thin film on your teeth.
 It’s full of bacteria that create acid, which eats away at the tough outer layer of your teeth called the enamel.